Females crossing roads en route to nesting sites

 For instance, if a 30-year-old female Blanding’s turtle

 dies, it’s more than the loss of one individual.
 A Blanding’s turtle can lay a dozen or more eggs each year and live to be 70 or 80, so the loss of that one female can mean 500 fewer eggs for the overall population.
-Since hatchlings have low survival rates, adults are needed to ensure enough young are produced to sustain the population.
+Hatchlings have low survival rates and take 14 to 20 years to reach sexual maturity.
+So adults are needed to ensure enough young are produced to sustain the population.

 “Turtles are not able to move quickly to avoid a car, so it’s up to drivers to avoid hitting them,” Thompson said.
 “Car horns and flashing lights will have no effect on turtles; they simply can’t move any faster to get out of the way.
 Drivers need to pay attention and do what they can to avoid hitting these animals.”